 - Publish interface definitions and accelerate use among internal, partner or public developers

 - Deploy such infrastructure in a flexible, yet cost-effective means

 And lastly, item 6: Manage change throughout items 1 through 5.

 What about API lifecycle?
 That’s covered in #1.
 What about hosting choices?
 That’s covered in #5.
 What about SOA registry/repository?
 That’s covered in #4.
 What about Hackathons?
 That’s covered in #4.
 What about reuse?
 That’s covered in #4.
 What about OAuth?
 That’s covered in #2.
 What about a developer portal?
 That’s covered in #4.

 The truth is, once you boil down the requirements into the essentials, it’s easy to see that SOA and APIs live rather harmoniously.
 It isn’t ‘decisive’ that REST is always easier than SOAP.
 What if you’ve been using SOAP for the last 10 years in your organization?
 The costs to rip and replace could be quite expensive.
 Similarly, it isn’t ‘decisive’ that JSON should be the format for all API calls – what if you aren’t (gasp) exposing data to a mobile application?
 The answer is both.
 Enterprises should use whatever weapon is available to get the job done and if they want real business agility, ditch the jargon.

-This is the way we see it at Intel with Expressway and API Management.
+This is the way we see it at Mashery with API Management.
 We want to help Enterprises get moving on their projects.
 We can help you with your progression to deploying cost effective API management solutions – no matter how they are deployed and where you are across items 1-5 above.
 The progress of APIs becoming a larger part of the daily lexicon is happening and has happened.
 Just the other day I heard my non-technical sister-in-law talking about the unofficial Vine API.
 When members of the general public understand your job, your ship has come in.
-Intel can help your ship come in with API Management today.
+Mashery can help your ship come in with API Management today.